shyanyong/tp/docs/UserGuide.md

 ```
 take 2 d/2
 ```

-By typing this command, you will take 2 doses from the second prescription.
+By typing this, you will take 2 doses from the second prescription.

 ![result for 'Example output of take command'](images/ui/Ui-take2.png)